paquettm/flight_planner/README.md

 # TODO
 So many things to do, so little time:

-- Delete user_id cookie on logout and load on login.
 - i18n is deactivated.
 Needs to be done for the environment.
 Validate i18n and perform l10n.
 - Apply the following SQL to lat/long data with results from geocoding.
 ```